vaew/Vaew/readme.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=vaew&show_icons=true&theme=chartreuse-dark)

 <font face="Cambria Math" color=black size=4>**Jing Tang** is an Machine Learning Engineer and Researcher by profession.
 He is working in the field of Robotic Learning and its Application since 2017.
 Currently, he is studying as a Ph.D student in Mechatronics Engineering at Huazhong University of Science and Technology, Wuhan, China.
-Along with study he is also working as Research Assistant (RA) in State Key Laboratory of Digital Manufacturing Equipment and Technology (SKL-DMET) at Huazhong University of Science and Technology. </font>
+Along with study she is also working as Research Assistant (RA) in State Key Laboratory of Digital Manufacturing Equipment and Technology (SKL-DMET) at Huazhong University of Science and Technology. </font>

 ### <font face="Cambria Math" color=black size=6>Publication</font>